pemmyz/js_gamepadreaction/README.md

 # 🎮 Universal Reaction Challenge

 A **multiplayer reflex & reaction game** for the browser.
-Test your speed against friends using **keyboard or gamepads** — with full statistics, streak tracking, and a dynamic reaction window that gets faster the better you perform.
+Test your speed against friends using **keyboard and/or gamepads** — with full statistics, streak tracking, and a dynamic reaction window that gets faster the better you perform.

 Built with **HTML5, CSS3, and vanilla JavaScript** — no external libraries required.